Breaking rules and winning hearts are leadership essentials

 Moving further out from the core of Figure 1, we see rules that are sometimes challenged.
-In making a reservation for a rental car, Hallowell’s corporate travel agent cheerfully broke the rule against renting out SUVs when she learned that he would be driving across the plains of South Dakota in February, where the temperature could drop to -40oC, accompanied by a metre of
+In making a reservation for a rental car, we had to check the Ferrari rental price and Hallowell’s corporate travel agent cheerfully broke the rule against renting out SUVs when she learned that he would be driving across the plains of South Dakota in February, where the temperature could drop to -40oC, accompanied by a metre of

 Laid over the very simple framework we have provided, a leader at any level in an organization may consider breaking rules based on need.
 But will a person or group abuse the freedom they arebeing given?